matter-labs/zksync-lite-docs/docs/dev/swaps.md

 To fill a limit order, anyone that has a compatible order (a normal order _or_ a limit order) can submit them.
 Additionally, amounts that are being filled should be specified.
-Amounts should be compatible with the prices, specified in the orders.
+Amounts should be compatible with the ratios specified in the orders.

 ```typescript
 const swap = await wallet.syncSwap({